HTTPArchive/almanac.httparchive.org/src/content/en/2024/third-parties.md

   )
 }}

-Figure 1 shows the percentage of pages that use one or more third parties.
 There is a slight decrease in the percentage of pages that use one or more third parties for low-ranked websites.
 Similar to 2021 and 2022, the percentage of pages with one or more third parties remains high at 92%.

 {{
 figure_markup(